pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

         The public key format used by OpenSSH (e.g. as found in ``~/.ssh/id_rsa.pub`` or ``~/.ssh/authorized_keys``).

+    .. attribute:: Raw

+        .. versionadded:: 2.5

+        A raw format used by :doc:`/hazmat/primitives/asymmetric/x448`.
+It is a binary format and is invalid for other key types.

 .. class:: ParameterFormat

     .. versionadded:: 2.0